Manaswani96/QuantumBloom/README.md

 ---

-## 🖤 QuantumBloomStudio: Dark Themed Visualizer
+##  QuantumBloomStudio

-> QuantumBloomStudio is an interactive application built with JavaFX, crafted to make the beauty of quantum mechanics tangible and explorable through animated wavefunctions, rich visual effects, and modern dark UI.
+> QuantumBloomStudio is an interactive application built with JavaFX, crafted to make the beauty of quantum mechanics tangible and explorable through animated wavefunctions, rich visual effects, and modern UI.

 ---